siteroller/ColorRoller-MooTools-Color-Picker/README.md

         var email = name + '@' + company;
         // There's gotta be a better way to keep spammers at bay, no?!

-Special thanks to [burielwebwerx](http://burielwebwerx.com/) for their help with the images.
+Special thanks to [Buriel Webwerx](http://burielwebwerx.com/) for their help with the images.

 ## How To Use